By Jeffrey Snider of Alhambra

 The same was true, to a degree, in China, where the official NBS manufacturing PMI rebounded by more than the Caixin version.
 The latter matches more closely the IHS/Markit survey, while the NBS more (very) closely resembles the US ISM.

 I believe the overall issue remains lack of actual growth, the repeating condition of mere positive numbers as opposed to meaningful expansion.
 The JP Morgan Global Manufacturing PMI illustrates this point quite well:

 Growth around the world is up but only slightly compared to last year; more like 2014 than 2010 or early 2011.
 Because of that, the underlying economic condition is not one of strength but continued unevenness.
 Some parts of the global economy are legitimately doing better than last year, but others are not.
 The result is what we find across global inflation figures as well as PMI’s, in general terms the same inability to strike up momentum.

-It’s as if “something” continues to anchor and weigh down the global economy.Subscribe to NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+It’s as if “something” continues to anchor and weigh down the global economy.Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.